 I was reading this letter from a dad on The Breastfeeding Booby Traps web site here about a mom who was asked not to nurse her baby at her Cub Scout den meeting.
 Fortunately, the woman’s husband stood up to the Boy Scout organization and defended his wife’s right to nurse her baby at such a meeting.
 I thought, wow, those people are “behind the times.”
 Being asked not to nurse at den meeting will never happen in my church.
 Nobody would get uptight about a mom nursing her baby in front of other people because everybody gets it that breasts are for nourishment.

-By now, despite the mainstream American media’s obsession with using a woman’s body to sell everything from cars to beer to toothpaste, everyone finally understands that God/nature/the universe (pick your term for whatever is “up there” guiding all of creation) created women with breasts so they can nourish their babies with the best nourishment possible, and nourishing a baby is not an indecent act.
-It is so sad to me that our society has come to a point where, as Marian Tompson, one of La Leche League’s founders said, as she quoted George Orwell, “we have come to a point in society where the obscene is considered wholesome and the wholesome is considered obscene.”
+By now, despite the mainstream American media’s obsession with using a woman’s body to sell everything from cars to beer to toothpaste, many people finally understand that God/nature/the universe (pick your term for whatever is “up there” guiding all of creation) created women with breasts so they can nourish their babies with the best nourishment possible, and nourishing a baby is not an indecent act.
+It is so sad to me, however, that our society has come to a point where, as Marian Tompson, one of La Leche League’s founders said, as she quoted George Orwell, “we have come to a point in society where the obscene is considered wholesome and the wholesome is considered obscene.”

 But, coincidentally, just a a week or so later, I heard that a mom with a calling in the LDS Young Women’s organization was asked by her “superiors” not to nurse her baby in her Young Women class, or she would be released from her calling.
 You can watch a video about the story here.
 I really don’t know if this story is true, but if it is, all I can say is…